CILAB-ArtGraph/multi-modal-art-classifier/README.md

 Clone the repository, then

 `cd multi-modal-art-classifier/src`

+You can use [conda](https://docs.conda.io/en/latest/) to create a new environment running `conda env create --file=environments.yml`.

 ### Single-task approach:
 An example of training a classifier which learn to predict the artworks' style.